Hampstead, New Hampshire 7 Day Weather Forecast

 |

-Showers and thunderstorms likely before 11pm, then scattered showers.
-Cloudy, with a low around 61.
-East wind around 5 mph becoming south after midnight.
+Showers and thunderstorms likely, mainly before 8pm.
+Some of the storms could be severe.
+Mostly cloudy, then gradually becoming clear, with a low around 61.
+Northwest wind around 5 mph.
 Chance of precipitation is 60%.
-New precipitation amounts between a quarter and half of an inch possible. |
+New precipitation amounts of less than a tenth of an inch, except higher amounts possible in thunderstorms. |

 Saturday